2023 Imo State gubernatorial election

-The 2023 Imo State gubernatorial election will take place on 11 November 2023 due to the belated inauguration of incumbent Governor Hope Uzodinma, to elect the Governor of Imo State.
-Incumbent APC Governor Hope Uzodinma is eligible to run for re-election, but has not yet stated whether he will do so.
-The primaries are scheduled for between 27 March and 17 April 2022.
+The 2023 Imo State gubernatorial election was held on 11 November 2023 due to the belated inauguration of incumbent Governor Hope Uzodinma, to elect the Governor of Imo State.
+Incumbent APC Governor Hope Uzodinma was re-elected, with him winning all the 27 local government areas.
+LP candidate Athan Achonu has filed a lawsuit against Uzodinma claiming that the election was "marred by irregularities, including vote buying and physical assaults of LP agents, and thus deserving of outright cancellation".

 Electoral system

 The Governor of Imo State is elected using a modified two-round system.
 To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two-thirds of state local government areas.
 If no candidate passes this threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government areas.

 Primary elections

 The primaries, along with any potential challenges to primary results, will take place between 27 March and 17 April 2022.